 Report on the Audit of the Standalone Financial Statements

-In our opinion and to the best of our information and accordingto the explanations given to us the aforesaid standalone financial statements give theinformation required by the Act in the manner so required and give a true andfair view in conformity with the Accounting Standards prescribed under section 133 of theAct read with the Companies (Accounting Standards) Rules 2006 as amended(Accounting Standards) and other accounting principles generally accepted inIndia of the state of affairs of the Company as at 31 March 2020 and its loss and itscash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 (the Act) in the manner so required and give a true andfair view in conformity with the Accounting Standards prescribed under section 133 of theAct read with the Companies (Accounting Standards) Rules 2006 as amended(Accounting Standards) and other accounting principles generally accepted inIndia of the state of affairs of the Company as at 31 March 2020 and its loss and itscash flows for the year ended on that date.

 Basis for Opinion

-We conducted our audit in accordance with the Standards onAuditing (SAs) specified under section 143(10) of the Companies Act 2013.
-Ourresponsibilities under those Standards are further described in the Auditor's Responsibility for the Audit of theFinancial Statements section of our report.
-We are independent of the Company inaccordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013and the Rules there under and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
-We believe that the auditevidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the financialstatements.
+We conducted our audit of the financial statements in accordance with the Standards onAuditing specified under section 143(10) of the Act (SAs).
+Our responsibilities underthose Standards are further described in the Auditor's Responsibility for the Audit of theFinancial Statements section of our report.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia (ICAI) together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Act and the Rules made there under andwe have fulfilled our other ethical responsibilities in accordance with these requirementsand the ICAI's Code of Ethics.
+We believe that the audit evidence obtained by us issufficient and appropriate to provide a basis for our audit opinion on the financialstatements.

 Key Audit Matters

-The Company's Board of Directors is responsible for the matters stated in section134(5) of the Companies Act 2013 ("the Act") with respect tothe preparation of these standalone financial statements that givea true and fair view ofthe financial position financial performance cash flows of theCompany in accordance with the Accounting Standards and other accounting principlesgenerally accepted in India.
-This responsibility also includes maintenance of adequateaccounting records in accordance withthe provisions of the Act for safeguarding theassets of the Company and for preventing and detecting frauds and other irregularities;selection and application of appropriate accounting policies; making judgments andestimates that are reasonable and prudent; and design implementation and maintenance ofadequate internal financial controls that were operating effectively for ensuring theaccuracy and completeness of the accounting records relevant to the preparation andpresentation of the financial statement that give a true and fair view and are free frommaterial misstatement whether due to fraud or error.
+The Company's Board of Directors is responsible for the matters stated in section134(5) of the Act with respect to the preparation of these financial statements that givea true and fair view of the financial position financial performance cash flows of theCompany in accordance with the Accounting Standards and other accounting principlesgenerally accepted in India.
+This responsibility also includes maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting frauds and other irregularities;selection and application of appropriate accounting policies; making judgments andestimates that are reasonable and prudent; and design implementation and maintenance ofadequate internal financial controls that were operating effectively for ensuring theaccuracy and completeness of the accounting records relevant to the preparation andpresentation of the financial statement that give a true and fair view and are free frommaterial misstatement whether due to fraud or error.
 In preparing the financialstatements management is responsible for assessing the Company's ability to continue as agoing concern disclosing as applicable matters related to going concern and using thegoing concern basis of accounting unless management either intends to liquidate theCompany or to cease operations or has no realistic alternative but to do so.

 Those Board of Directors are also responsible for overseeing the Company's financialreporting process.

-Auditor's Responsibilities for the Audit of the Financial Statements
+Auditor's Responsibility for the Audit of the Financial Statements

 Our objectives are to obtain reasonable assurance about whether the financialstatements as a whole are free from material misstatement whether due to fraud or errorand to issue an auditor's report that includes our opinion.
 Reasonable assurance is a highlevel of assurance but is not a guarantee that an audit conducted in accordance with SAswill always detect a material misstatement when it exists.
 Misstatements can arise fromfraud or error and are considered material if individually or in the aggregate theycould reasonably be expected to influence the economic decisions of users taken on thebasis of these financial statements.